pouyalj/HashMaps/README.md

 # HashMaps
 Some implementaions of HashMaps

-## Time Traveller
+## Remembering Hash Map
-Time Traveller map remembers the hash time of assignment in epocs and can be asked for a older version
+Remembering map remembers the hash time of assignment in epocs and can be asked for a older version